Takeley railway station

 Takeley railway station was a station serving the Hockerill area of Takeley in Bishop's Stortford, England.
 The station was 5 mi 11 chain from Bishop's Stortford on the Bishop's Stortford to Braintree branch line (Engineer's Line Reference BSB).

 History

 The railway line through Takeley was built by the Bishop's Stortford, Dunmow and Braintree Railway (BSD&BR).
 The line, including Takeley station, was opened on 22 February 1869, and on the same day the BSD&BR company was absorbed by the Great Eastern Railway.

-Regular services ended on 3 March 1952, but the station was not formally closed until after August 1961.